mjdrushton/atsim-potentials/docs/potentials/pair_potential_tabulation.rst

     Plot of BKS Si-O potential showing the short-range (bks_buck) component, electrostatic (bks_coul) and the effective Si-O interaction (bks_buck + bks_coul).
 This shows that this potential turns over at small separations making it unsuitable for use where high energies may be experienced such as high-temperature or radiation damage cascade simulations.

 The first step to using :class:`.SplinePotential` is to choose appropriate detachment and attachment points.
 This is perhaps best done plotting the two potential functions to be splined.
-The :mod:`.potentials` module contains the convenience functions :func:`atsim_potentials.plot` and :func:`atsim_potentials.plotToFile` to make this task easier.
+The :mod:`.potentials` module contains the convenience functions :func:`atsim.potentials.plot` and :func:`atsim.potentials.plotToFile` to make this task easier.
 The following piece of code first defines the ZBL and Buckingham potentials before plotting them into the files ``zbl.dat`` and ``bks_buck.dat``.
 These files each contain two, space delimited, columns giving :math:`r_{ij}` and energy, and may be easily plotted in Excel or GNU Plot.

 .. code-block:: python

-    from atsim_potentials import potentialforms
+    from atsim.potentials import potentialforms
-    import atsim_potentials
+    import atsim.potentials

     zbl = potentialforms.zbl(14, 8)
     bks_buck = potentialforms.buck(18003.7572, 1.0/4.87318, 133.5381)

-    atsim_potentials.plot( 'bks_buck.dat', 0.1, 10.0, bks_buck, 5000)
+    atsim.potentials.plot( 'bks_buck.dat', 0.1, 10.0, bks_buck, 5000)
-    atsim_potentials.plot( 'zbl.dat', 0.1, 10.0, zbl, 5000)
+    atsim.potentials.plot( 'zbl.dat', 0.1, 10.0, zbl, 5000)

 Plotting these files show that ``detachmentX`` and ``attachmentX`` values of 0.8 and 1.4 may be appropriate.
 The ``zbl`` and ``bks_buck`` functions can then be splined between these points as follows:

 .. code-block:: python

-    spline = atsim_potentials.SplinePotential(zbl, bks_buck, 0.8, 1.4)
+    spline = atsim.potentials.SplinePotential(zbl, bks_buck, 0.8, 1.4)

 Plot data can then be created for the combined functions with the interpolating spline:

 .. code-block:: python

-    atsim_potentials.plot( 'spline.dat', 0.1, 10.0, spline, 5000)
+    atsim.potentials.plot( 'spline.dat', 0.1, 10.0, spline, 5000)

 Plotting the splined Si-O potential together with the original ``buck`` and ``zbl`` functions allows the smooth transition between the two functions to be observed, as shown in the following function: